-Our NEOs' employment agreements define "Cause" as (i) material breach of the employment agreement, or of a Company policy or of a law, rule or regulation applicable to the Company or its operations; (ii) demonstrated and material neglect of duties, or failure or refusal to perform the material duties of the NEO's position, or the failure to follow the reasonable and lawful instructions of the Company (or in the case of our CEO, our Board); (iii) gross misconduct or dishonesty, self-dealing, fraud or similar conduct that the Company (or in the case of our CEO, our Board) reasonably determines has caused, is causing or reasonably is likely to cause harm to the Company; or (iv) the NEO's conviction of or plea of guilty or nolo contendere to any crime other than a traffic offense that is not punishable by a sentence of incarceration, provided that a termination pursuant to (ii) will be effective only if such failure continues after the NEO has been given written notice thereof and 15 business days thereafter in which to cure, unless the Company (or in the case of our CEO, our Board) reasonably determines that the reasons for termination are not capable of being cured.
+Our NEOs' employment agreements define "Cause" as (i) material breach of the employment agreement, or of a Company policy or of a law, rule or regulation applicable to the Company or its operations; (ii) demonstrated and material neglect of duties, or failure or refusal to perform the material duties of the NEO's position, or the failure to follow the reasonable and lawful instructions of the Company (or in the case of our CEO, our Board); (iii) gross misconduct or dishonesty, self-dealing, fraud or similar conduct that the Company (or in the case of our CEO, our Board) reasonably determines has caused, is causing or reasonably is likely to cause harm to the Company; or (iv) the NEO's conviction of or plea of guilty or nolo contendere to a felony (other than a traffic offense that is not punishable by a sentence of incarceration) or any crime involving fraud, embezzlement, or any other act of moral turpitude, provided that a termination pursuant to (ii) will be effective only if such failure continues after the NEO has been given written notice thereof and 15 business days thereafter in which to cure, unless the Company (or in the case of our CEO, our Board) reasonably determines that the reasons for termination are not capable of being cured.

-Our NEOs' employment agreements define "Good Reason" as the occurrence of any one of the following events without the NEO's written consent, unless the Company cures the circumstances constituting Good Reason within 30 days after notice from the NEO that Good Reason exists: (i) a material reduction in the NEO's base compensation and/or a material breach of the NEO's employment agreement resulting from the failure to provide the compensation or benefits required therein; (ii) any action or inaction that constitutes a material breach by the Company of the NEO's employment agreement; (iii) a material diminution in the NEO's authority, duties or responsibilities such that they are materially inconsistent with his/her position in the Company; or (iv) relocation of the Company's office where the NEO is providing services to a location that increases the NEO's commute by 30 miles or more.
+Our NEOs' employment agreements define "Good Reason" as the occurrence of any one of the following events without the NEO's written consent, unless the Company cures the circumstances constituting Good Reason within 30 days after notice from the NEO that Good Reason exists: (i) a material reduction in the NEO's base compensation; (ii) any action or inaction that constitutes a material breach by the Company of the NEO's employment agreement; (iii) a material diminution in the NEO's authority, duties or responsibilities such that they are materially inconsistent with his/her position in the Company; or (iv) a relocation of the NEO's primary work location to a location that increases the NEO's commute by 30 miles or more.
+To the extent the NEO's principal work location is not the Company's offices or facilities due to a shelter-in-place order, quarantine order, or similar work-from-home requirement that applies to the NEO, the NEO's principal work location, from which a change in location under the foregoing clause (iv) will be measured, will be considered the Company's office or facility location where the NEO's employment with the Company primarily was or would have been based immediately prior to the commencement of such shelter-in-place order, quarantine order, or similar work-from-home requirement.
 In order for a resignation with Good Reason to be effective, each NEO must provide written notice of his or her resignation for Good Reason to the Company within 60 days after the date the NEO becomes aware of the initial occurrence of any of the foregoing, and the separation date must occur not later than six months after the NEO becomes aware of the initial occurrence of the event constituting Good Reason.